 Fandom-Enraging Misconception: As the series is becoming more popular in English-speaking regions, botched mispronunciations of certain words and names are also starting to become this for fans, with some of the biggest offenders being "Yuh-kOOzuh" (Yakuza) and "Muh-jee-muh" (Majima), which is odd considering the names are spoken out loud on a regular basis.

-Fandom Rivalry: With the Shenmue series, the forthcoming Shenmue 3 in particular.
-Many fans of Shenmue take issue with the idea that Yakuza is a Spiritual Successor and that they want a proper Shenmue 3, resenting that Yakuza became a hit series in the US.
+Fandom Rivalry: With the Shenmue series, the most recent entry Shenmue III in particular.
+Many fans of Shenmue take issue with the idea that Yakuza is a Spiritual Successor and that they wanted a proper Shenmue III, resenting that Yakuza became a hit series in the US.
 Yakuza fans claim such a game is a waste of time considering just how far their series has come in the time between Shenmue 3 being announced, funded, and released, and that whatever they come up with will be inferior to your average Yakuza game on all levels.
+The rivalry became more pronounced after the game released and many reviewers considered it to be subpar.
 That being said, theres significant overlap between the two fandoms as well.

 Foe Yay: You'll see it just by hearing Majima's way of speaking to Kazuma.
 As part of Kiwami's "Majima Everywhere" system, not only does Goro now stalk Kiryu throughout the entire game, often accompanied by suggestive dialogue, but he goes so far as to perform a pole dance and cross dress as a hostess for him.
 Kiryu can even play along and is given the choice to treat him like any other hostess.